Let a local tour expert organize your tours and make your dream come true. Locals know better.

 The region of Argolis is one of the longest occupied regions in Greece, with evidence of Neolithic settlements.

-It’s no surprise that Mycenae, mentioned in Homer’s Iliad, today is an essential stop to every Greece trip.
-Attractions such as Agamemnon’s fortress with the hilltop acropolis and Agamemnon’s Palace, the famous Lions’ Gate, the royal cemetery, site of one of the most lavish archaeological hauls in history, the Treasury of Atreus, the sanctuary of the god of medicine with the amazing theatre of Epidaurus, and the elegant city of Nafplion, draw huge crowds of people.
+It’s no surprise that Mycenae, mentioned in Homer’s Iliad, today is an essential stop in every trip to Greece.
+Attractions such as Agamemnon’s fortress with the hilltop acropolis and Agamemnon’s Palace, the famous Lions’ Gate, the royal cemetery, the Treasury of Atreus, the sanctuary of Asclepius, the god of medicine with the amazing theatre of Epidaurus, and the elegant city of Nafplion, draw huge crowds of people.

 ONLY holders of International Student Identity Cards are eligible to this price.
 CLICK here and see what we call “Students Enabler” price.

-JANUARY – DECEMBER, juniors under 19 and E.U. students, are free of charge.
+– Juniors under 19 and E.U. students, are free of charge.

 – Lunch (3 course menu) is served in a restaurant in modern Mycenae village and costs 10.00 € extra for everybody.